estellad/Discrete-vs-Continuous-MSM/README.md

 Several `R` packages need to be installed and loaded for the simulation study.
 In the data generation and single seed simulation phase, we need `library(survival)`, `library(splines)`, and `library(dplyr)`.
 Afterwards, we need `library(parallel)` to perform parallel computing on a Windows system (commented code also available for Mac/OS).
 Depending on the scenario or time-scale, one simulation study might take up to eleven hours to run, even with parallel setting.

 #### Explanation of the file structure
 Under `Simulation/`, we have four independent simulation scenarios, but they share the same structure and naming convention.
 The directory `Simulation/Sim1` contains the files `helper_sim1.R`, `Marginal_sim1.R`, and `Marginal_sim1_repeat.R` for continuous-time exposure models, and `helper_sim1_slm.R`, `Marginal_sim1_slm.R`, and `Marginal_sim1_repeat_slm.R` for discrete models.
 These set of three files documents the data generating algorithm, the single iteration of simulation, and the repeated 1,000 rounds of simulations running on parallel cores to speed up computing time.
-Besides, the two '.q' files are called for case-base sampling robust sandwich variance estimator in both settings [1].
+Besides, the two `.q` files are called for case-base sampling robust sandwich variance estimator in both settings [1].
 The `marginalrate_simple.r` documents the numerical integration needed to check the true simulation parameter value [2].

 &nbsp;